 Prepare for Climate Change

-Marin County is home to some of the most spectacular scenery in Northern California but runs the risk of devastating floods and sea level rise due to low elevations and climate change.
-As a major hub of activity in Marin County, the City of San Rafael recognizes that being prepared for the future means planning for adaptation.
+Marin County is home to some of the most spectacular scenery in Northern California but runs the risk of flooding due to low elevations and climate change.
+The City of San Rafael recognizes that being prepared for the future means adapting.

-All businesses are vulnerable to property damage, business interruption, and changes in transportation infrastructure, public and private electricity and water utilities services.
-It is important to take climate change into account if it affects a company’s operations, value chain, or broader commercial environment.
-The following are possible effects from climate change:
+All businesses are vulnerable to property damage, business interruption, and changes in transportation, electricity, and water utilities services.
+It is important to take climate change into account as it affects a company’s operations, value chain, and broader commercial environment.

-Businesses are better able to mitigate and manage risks by incorporating adaptation measures.
-For local businesses, this means participating in local adaptation efforts, being prepared for emergencies, and building resilience into operations.
-There are a variety of local programs and organizations that exist to build local resiliency through education and foster emergency preparedness through free trainings.
+Businesses are better able to manage risks by incorporating adaptation measures.
+For local businesses, there are a variety of programs and organizations that exist to build local resiliency through education and free trainings.

 Adaptation in 5 easy steps: